-An increase reliance on the Internet and communication devices has changed the nature and scope of traditional pimping and pandering.
-As a result, human trafficking knows no borders and geography is no longer a barrier.
-It takes commercial sexual exploitation of children off the streets & onto the Internet, thereby impairing visibility & increasing mobility.
-As a result, the sophistication of the CSEC marketplace is enhanced.
+An increased reliance on the Internet has changed the nature and scope of human trafficking.
+As the commercial sexual exploitation of children (CSEC) moves off the streets and onto the Internet, the sophistication of the CSEC marketplace is enhanced.

 Sex trafficking victims are often targeted and sold online.
 Using technology, traffickers can reach a far broader audience and sex purchasers have increased anonymity.
 There are countless adult escort sites on the Internet, filled with solicitation ads from CSEC victims.
 The internet increases the transitory nature of CSEC cases, making it more difficult for law enforcement to:

 As the crime has moved from the streets to the web, this has increased demand.
 Exploiters view sex trafficking as a profitable business.